Almond Butter Cup "Ice Cream"

 In the meantime, make the second batch of sauce.
 Clean the original bowl (reserving any chocolate that was left behind).

-Repeat the process with the remaining 1 cup of Dark Chocolate Chips and 1 tablespoon of Coconut Oil, adding any excess chocolate sauce from prior.
+Repeat the process with the remaining dark chocolate chips and Coconut Oil, adding any excess chocolate sauce from prior.

 Remove the cups from the fridge.
 Add 1/2 spoonful of Maple Almond Butter to each chocolate cup, using two fingers to spread the butter evenly.
 You almost have to press the butter to have it spread without damaging the liner.